ansible-collections/community.mysql/README.md

 The current maintainers are listed in the [MAINTAINERS](MAINTAINERS) file.
 Don't hesitate to reach them out mentioning in the proposals.
 To learn how to maintain / become a maintainer of this collection, refer to the [Maintainer guidelines](https://github.com/ansible/community-docs/blob/main/maintaining.rst).

+## Communication

+We announce releases and important changes through the [Ansible Bullhorn newsletter](https://github.com/ansible/community/issues/546).
+Be sure you are subscribed.

 Join us on IRC in the ``ansible-community`` [irc.libera.chat](https://libera.chat/) channel.
 See the [Registration guide](https://libera.chat/guides/registration) to learn how to register.

+We take part in the global quarterly [Ansible Contributor Summit](https://github.com/ansible/community/wiki/Contributor-Summit) virtually or in-person.
+Track the [Bullhorn newsletter](https://github.com/ansible/community/issues/546) and join us.

+For more information about communication, refer to the [Ansible Communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).

 ## Governance